-My neighbors told me the other day that they were heading out on a Friday night to camp at a popular state recreation area in order to “get away from it all” on a nice weekend.
+It’s camping season and my neighbors told me the other day they were thinking of heading out on a Friday night to camp at a popular state recreation area in order to “get away from it all” on a nice weekend.

-But how do you steer clear of crowds when you’re trying to plan a summer camping getaway with family or friends?
+But how do you steer clear of crowds when you’re trying to plan a spring or summer camping getaway with family or friends?

 Here’s some advice from our Nebraska state park superintendents, conservation officers and wildlife and fisheries biologists:

 *Weekdays are it!
 If possible, forego the weekend period — Friday night through Sunday night is the prime time for most folks to pitch a tent or park an RV.
 Monday nights are better for overnight stays.
-Middle of the week nights, Tuesday through Thursday, are the best stretch for camping.
+Weeknights in the middle of the week, Tuesday through Thursday, are the best stretch for camping.
 Plenty of privacy and quiet relaxation times are present then.
-Not only are more campsites available for the choosing, so are increased opportunities for fishing, boating, hiking and biking space.
+Not only are more campsites available for the choosing, so are increased opportunities for fishing, boating, hiking, biking and playground space.

 *Pass on the party.
 Keep in mind state park areas with lots of planned activities, functions and attractions draw the most campers, so seek an area that may be more laid back regarding the number of events.
 Also, be aware of significant celebrations in nearby communities or county fairs that can draw big crowds to campgrounds.

-*Think small, go wild!
+*Think small or go wild!
 Stay at a smaller state recreation area just off the beaten path.
-Nebraska has 76 areas in its state park system so it should not be difficult to find one to your liking with some advanced recon.
+Nebraska has 76 areas in its state park system so it should not be difficult to find one to your liking with some advanced recon not too far from where you live so you can save fuel money.
 And don’t overlook some of our rural state wildlife management areas with their primitive campgrounds either.
 Some that quickly come to mind are Grove Lake, Pressey and Burchard Lake.
-Unless otherwise posted or restricted by special area regulations, you should know state wildlife management areas are open to pack it in/pack it out backcountry camping and the use of propane/gas stoves and charcoal grills for outdoor cooking.
+Unless otherwise posted or restricted by special area regulations, you should know state wildlife management areas are open to pack it in/pack it out backcountry camping and the use of propane/gas stoves and charcoal grills for outdoor cooking unless a burn/fire ban is in effect.
+Campers venturing to state wildlife management areas should consider purchasing a habitat stamp.
+Many people do not realize that hunters who purchase habitat stamps along with their permits fund state wildlife management areas.

 *Larger parks equal more hideaways.
 Don’t rule out the larger state parks for camping.
 Most of the larger state parks are expansive and have many places where you can camp, even backpack or rucksack camp.
 Indian Cave, Ponca and Fort Robinson are couple examples that have lots of acres available where you can truly escape the hustle and bustle of a contemporary campground.
 It is not uncommon to find campgrounds offering RV campsites without any hook-ups.